 NewSchool respects intellectual property rights, including rights in the copyrighted materials of the institution, its students, faculty, and third parties.
-NewSchool has implemented a comprehensive policy to help protect those rights and to comply with United States Copyright Law and the U.S. Higher Education Act's peer-to-peer file sharing provisions.
+NewSchool has implemented a comprehensive policy to help protect those rights and to comply with U.S. copyright law and the U.S. Higher Education Act's peer-to-peer file sharing provisions.
 Strict compliance with NewSchool's policies is required of all NewSchool students and employees.

 NewSchool's policies are reviewed annually to determine their effectiveness.